customerio/binny/README.md

 Let's say that you're building a Swift project.
 For this project, you may use tools such as [`swiftlint`](https://github.com/realm/SwiftLint/) to lint the code in the project.
 It's recommended to make sure that everyone on the team is using the same version of `swiftlint` for the code base.
 Bonus: If the version of `swiftlint` is version controlled so a specific version is associated with each git commit.

-To configure `binny` to install and run `swiftlint`, create a file called `binny-tools.yml` in the root of the project.
-The file should look like this:
+To set up `binny` for installing and running `swiftlint`, create a file called `binny-tools.yml` in the root of the project (if the file has not already been added).
+The contents of the file should be as follows:

 ```yaml
 # name - the name of the tool when being called by binny.
 This can be whatever you want it to be.
 You could call it `lint` so you could run `./binny lint`, for example.